How can therapy help me?

 The relationship between a client and a therapist is protected by law.
 Information can’t be disclosed without written consent, unless the following conditions exist:

-*I have reason to suspect past or present abuse or neglect of children, adults or elders, for which I am required by law to report this to the appropriate authorities.
+*We have reason to suspect past or present abuse or neglect of children, adults or elders, for which we are required by law to report this to the appropriate authorities.

-*Should I have reason to believe you are in danger of seriously harming yourself or you have threatened to seriously harm another person, I will do my best to work with you in planning for safety.
-If you are unable or unwilling to engage in safety planning, I am required by law to call 911 to ensure your safe transport to the hospital for evaluation and if applicable, notify any intended victims.
+*Should we have reason to believe you are in danger of seriously harming yourself or you have threatened to seriously harm another person, we will do our best to work with you in planning for safety.
+If you are unable or unwilling to engage in safety planning, we required by law to call 911 to ensure your safe transport to the hospital for evaluation and if applicable, notify any intended victims.